Gabrock94/pyaesthetics/README.md

 ```

 ## Documentation
 The updated documentation of pyaesthetics, its modules, as well as a getting started guide and a list of examples can be found on [Read the Docs](https://prettywebsite.readthedocs.io/en/latest/).
-The documentation of each release version of CLIMADA can be accessed separately through the drop-down menu at the bottom of the left sidebar.
+The documentation of each release version of pyaesthetics can be accessed separately through the drop-down menu at the bottom of the left sidebar.

 ## Requirements
 In order to work correctly, pyaesthetics requires the installation of the following packages.